-Worldwide: Nearly everywhere in the world you have a chance to use local bitcoins, BitSquare or a Bitcoin ATM.
+Worldwide: Nearly everywhere in the world, you have a chance to use local bitcoins, BitSquare or a Bitcoin ATMs.
 While these are options you could use, it is worth to look for further options available in your country.

 The USA and Canada are two of the biggest markets for Bitcoin buyers.
 Buyers can choose from a wide variety of options to buy Bitcoins.
 In both countries, you find beside LocalBitcoins and ATMs the direct vendors Coinbase, Circle, and India coin, the P2P-market Paxful and the exchange Kraken.

 - Direct Exchanges: With Coinbase and Kraken two major platforms offer an easy way to buy Bitcoins with low fees and save them in an online-wallet.
 Both platforms accept both bank transfers and credit cards.
 Indacoin is another platform for the direct exchange, but without an integrated wallet.
 A next option, Expresscoin, enables the acquisition of Bitcoins with cash via Billpay.

 - P2P-Markets: Beside LocalBitcoins and Bitsquare Bitquick and Paxful are P2P-markets available for customers in the US.
 On Bitquick you pay by depositing leaving cash on the bank of the seller, on Paxful the seller can choose whatever payment-channel he wants, including PayPal, Western Union, credit and debit cards, gift cards and much more.
 While prices on Paxful are usually quite high, Bitquick charges a fee of 2 percent.